 For details and a generalization that spans various independent cases s.
-Bayer (in press a,b).
+Bayer (2017; 2018).

 3. Is it only morphology?

 So far, the asymmetry between the structural cases NOM, ACC and the inherent cases DAT, GEN looks like a morphological quirk.
 It is strongly suggested, however, that morphology is only the visible exponent of an underlying syntactic structure that holds for the inherent cases but not for the structural cases.